Counseling Action Plan at Pinnacle High School

 College and Career Counseling

 Counselors present and discuss with the students their academic and post-secondary plans and their career pathways through the Education and Career Action Plan (ECAP) Program.
-The goal of the ECAP Program, which is approved by the AZ Department of Education, is to guide students through an exploration and planning process to ensure a seamless transition from high school graduation to their chosen postsecondary pathway.
-The process involves self-exploration, career exploration, and career planning and management activities, in which students learn about themselves and the postsecondary options available to them.
+The goal of the ECAP Program, which is approved by the Arizona Department of Education, is to guide students through an exploration and planning process to ensure a seamless transition from high school graduation to their chosen postsecondary pathway.
+The process involves self-exploration, career exploration, and career planning and management activities, in which students learn about themselves and the post-secondary options available to them.
 This process allows students to connect academic courses and extracurricular activities to career goals that are aligned with individual interests, skills, and values.
 The resulting portfolio or plan is a compilation of academic coursework, extracurricular activities, career aspirations, and a postsecondary plan for reaching career goals.

 During the Senior Student, ECAP’s Presentation counselor meets with their seniors individually to discuss the college application process.
 Many follow-up meetings are held throughout the first semester as seniors and their counselor work together to make the college application process painless for students and their parents.

-Throughout the year seniors and juniors are invited and encouraged to attend scheduled meetings with college representatives who visit on campus with Pinnacle students.
-In the fall juniors/seniors and their parents are invited to evening seminars to discuss and learn about college and financial planning.
+Throughout the year, seniors and juniors are invited and encouraged to attend scheduled meetings with college representatives who visit on campus with Pinnacle students.
+In the fall, juniors, seniors and their parents are invited to evening seminars to discuss and learn about college and financial planning.

 All discussions and interactions between counselors, students, and parents are strictly confidential except for any information which may reveal possible harm to the student or others, at which time parents and other professionals are alerted.

 Hours: 7:00 am - 3:30 pm

 Click on any of the following names to access that counseling staff member's email address:

 Administrative Assistant Geri DiMarzio